openafricanetwork/openafricanetwork.github.io/index.md

 (Waiting for content from Luno)

+### Dala
+To enable a borderless, financial system for emerging market consumers, a new cryptographic token named Dala, was issued by the Dala Foundation.
+Dala is a general-purpose ERC-20 token that supports the operationalization and further development of scalable, blockchain-enabled platforms for emerging markets.
+The Dala ecosystem has a medium of exchange and microeconomic incentive structure to create strong network effects.

+The Dala ecosystem expands through partnerships across borders and financial services, enabling consumers and enterprises to transact, save, lend, and invest with the Dala token.
+Check out https://dala.org/ for more details.

 ### Ecentric

 As a leading African payments processor with integrations to major South African retailers and acquirers as well as over 15 years’ experience in the African payments industry.